MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/apply-group-policy-objects-rds.md

 To create a new OU for the Remote Desktop Services servers, follow these steps:

-1. Sign in to a domain controller or a machine with the Remote Server Administration Tools (RSAT) installed.
+1. Sign in to a domain controller (DC) or a machine with the Remote Server Administration Tools (RSAT) installed.
 2. Open the Start menu and enter **Active Directory Users and Computers**.
 Select **Active Directory Users and Computers** to open it.
 3. In the **Active Directory Users and Computers** console, navigate to the domain or container where you want to create the new OU.
 4. Right-click the domain or container.
 Select **New** > **Organizational Unit**.